AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module13/ex4.md

 ![demo](./images/pr1.png)

-Now click ``Save As`` to save your new Calculated Metric without overwriting the original one..
+Now click **Save As** to save your new Calculated Metric without overwriting the original one..

 <!--![demo](./images/prsaveas.png)-->

-## Exercise 13.4.3 Calculated Dimensions: Filters (segmentation) & Date Ranges
+## 13.4.3 Calculated Dimensions: Filters (segmentation) & Date Ranges

 ### Filters: Calculated Time Dimensions

 Calculations are not meant to be only for Metrics.
-Before starting any analysis it's also interesting to create some ``Calculated Dimensions``.
-This basically meant ``segments`` back in Adobe Analytics.
-In CJA, these segments are called ``Filters``.
+Before starting any analysis it's also interesting to create some **Calculated Dimensions**.
+This basically meant **segments** back in Adobe Analytics.
+In CJA, these segments are called **Filters**.
 The change on the name wants to avoid any confusion with Adobe Experience Platform audiences / segments that at some point (roadmap) will be available as well in CJA.

 ![demo](./images/prfilters.png)